 Just what is Microsoft Intune, and how can it help your organization?

 In this blog, we’ll talk about Microsoft Intune in greater detail.
-Read along to find out what Microsoft Intune is, and the six common business problems that it helps to solve.
+Read along to discover what Microsoft Intune is and the six common business problems it helps solve.
 Plus, explore some key Microsoft Intune features and benefits.

 What Is Microsoft Intune?

-Microsoft Intune is a Cloud-based enterprise mobility management (EMM) service that can help you manage the mobile devices and apps that your employees are using to access your corporate data.
-With Intune, you can make sure that any devices and apps that your employees are using are compliant with your company’s security requirements.
+Microsoft Intune is a Cloud-based enterprise mobility management (EMM) service that can help you manage the mobile devices and apps that your company-owned devices that your employees are using to access your corporate data.
+With Intune, you can ensure that any devices and apps your employees are using comply with your company’s security requirements.

 An essential part of Microsoft Enterprise Mobility + Security, Microsoft Intune helps you manage your mobile environment.
-By providing device and application management, Intune helps you give your users secure access to their data so they can stay productive, but keeping that corporate data protected at all times.
+By providing device and mobile application management, Intune helps you give your users secure access to their data so they can stay productive while keeping that corporate data protected at all times.

 Check out the short video below to see a demo of Microsoft Intune: